IIP-Design/iip-static-assets/Commons/AboutPage.md

 ### Spring/Summer 2019
 * **Commons Publisher –** upload videos, posters, books, and pamphlets to be discoverable on Content Commons
 * **User profiles –** update Content Commons to have role-based contributors and begin expanding access to Commons Publisher
-* **Integrate additional content sources from outside IIP –** e.g. PA press briefings
+* **Integrate additional content sources from outside GPA –** e.g. PA press briefings
 * **Documentation site –** resources for developers, webmasters, and content creators interested in connecting to the CDP and using its modules

 ### Fall/Winter 2019